TL;DR

 ScalaHosting Pros

-• NVMe SSD storage for all shared hosting plans
+- NVMe storage across all shared hosting plans for faster database and file operations

 ScalaHosting Cons